benjypng/logseq-todoist-plugin/README.md

 This simple plugin pulls the active tasks (and their sub-tasks as separate, child-blocks) from a selected Project of your choice (as indicated in your .env file).
 I created this plugin as my workflow includes using Todoist as a Quick Capture tool, and Logseq as my main todo manager.
 As a result, once the tasks are captured in Logseq, they are removed from Todoist.

+This plugin can be used on all pages except the home page.

 I've included a functionality where you can either:

 1. Have `TODO` added to the task when you import them into Logseq.